abraj09/mutual_funds_generator_aa/README.md

 1. Visit the webiste https://new.camsonline.com/Investors/Statements/Transaction-Details-Statement
 2. Fill in your email id, the time range for Mutual Funds transactions history that you want to use.
+3. Select All in the mutual funds drop dowm
-3. Create a password, it will be used to unlock your personal document.
+4. Create a password, it will be used to unlock your personal document.
-3. You will receive an e-mail shortly with a download link.
+5. You will receive an e-mail shortly with a download link.
-4. Download the zip file and unzip it using the password that you created in step 3.
+6. Download the zip file and unzip it using the password that you created in step 4.

 You will have two xls files in the unzip folder.
 1. Starts with CurrentValuation